 - living in a high altitude with a combination of lower oxygen pressure, increased wind, and cold

 The cause of acrocyanosis in newborns is attributed to the infant getting used to the change in blood circulation from the womb.
 Oxygen-rich blood initially circulates to the brain and other organs rather than to the hands and feet.

 There isn’t much specific research on the causes of acrocyanosis.
-A 2011 study reported a lack of clarity in the medical community about whether acrocyanosis is a single disease or varies by cause.
+A

 More is known about secondary acrocyanosis because of research data on the underlying primary diseases associated with it.
 In some cases, acrocyanosis may be the first sign of the primary disease.